The Celtic Anabaptist Communion Statement of Principles

 We disavow all forms of hatred and discrimination.

-The CAC affirms marriage between a man and a woman.
+The CAC affirms marriage as a lifelong, monogamous commitment.

 We believe in the communion of saints and the "great cloud of witnesses."